 Though it doesn’t encompass the same kind of verve that cunt does, pussy is one word that many women tend to shy away from — myself included.

 Robin Williams once famously revered “pussy” as one of his most favorite curse words.
 (His least favorite, by the way, was cunt.
-Which poses the question: Are pussy & cunt that antonymous?
+Which poses the question: Are pussy and cunt that antonymous?
 But I digress.)

 But what other synonyms do we have to choose from?
 Vagina certainly doesn’t pack the same carnal punch, nor does vulva.